Skip to main content

 All students have the right to control to whom their education record is released.
 There are several exceptions to when that permission is not required.
 In order to release their education record, a student must provide a signed and dated written consent specifically stating what records are to be released, the purpose of the disclosure, and the party to whom the disclosure is being made.
 Regulations provide flexibility for utilizing electronic signatures.

 There are exceptions to the consent to disclosure requirement.
-Please see the following Web site for further details.
+Please see the following web site for further details.

 When is prior consent not required?